kwekumills/Kweku_Projectassignment/README/README.md

 ![ ](/Images/ScreenShot2021-01-03at12.15.09AM.png)

-Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_

 All playbooks are .yml files and they are all located in /etc/ansible

-- _Which file do you update to make Ansible run the playbook on a specific machine - Host?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_

 In order to make ansible run the playbook on a specific machine, you edit the hosts file located in /etc/ansible/hosts where you'll add the specific machine's IP plus the ansible python interpreter under the specific type of server.

 ![ ](/Images/ScreenShot2021-01-02at12.17.52PM.png)

-- _Which URL do you navigate to in order to check that the ELK server is running?
+- You navigate to the URL below in order to check that the ELK server is running

 http://52.149.153.246:5601

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._

 The screenshot below shows the commands the user will need to run to download playbook, the files, etc